lemval/growatt-rs232-reader/README.md

 It is written in GoLang.
 For compilation, see the build.sh script.

-Run as ```./growatt /dev/ttyUSB0 9600``` or without any arguments to use the default shown.
+Run as ```./growatt --device /dev/ttyUSB0 --baudrate 9600``` or without any arguments to use the default shown.
-Currently, web port, stop bits, parity, etc. are fixed.
+Currently, stop bits, parity, etc. are fixed.

+If you want to initialise the inverter manually, use ```./growatt --action Init```.

 ## Required

 You need a 'USB to serial' converter.
 Remove the little plate to expose the RS2323 port and connect the cable.
 Connect the USB-side to a Raspberry Pi or other device.